![]() |

 A: Here's what you can do to get the situation under control read more

-Q: Do you see your dropped phone in water?
+Q: Do you see your dropped phone in the water?

 A: Take it out and make sure it’s off! what not to do after you see your dropped phone in water read more

-A: Best step by step picture help to fix and dry water damage cell phone read more
+A: Best step-by-step picture help to fix and dry water-damaged cell phones read more

-Q: Water damaged phone - is it savable after a week?
+Q: Water-damaged phone - is it safe after a week?

-A: The answer is yes, water damaged phone is savable after a week! cell phone repair experts answers read more
+A: The answer is yes, water water-damaged phone is safe after a week! cell phone repair experts' answers read more

-Common Causes for moisture damage is Toilets, sinks, alcohol, puddles, pools, soft drinks e.t.c
+Common Cause for moisture damage are Toilets, sinks, alcohol, puddles, pools, soft drinks etc

 Problem: Software failure in smartphones